zstephens/telogator2/README.md

 The `-p` input option specifies the number of processes to use (default: 4).

 In order to save time during reprocessing, the `-i` input option can also accept `tel-data.p` files so that BAM files don't need to be re-parsed each time.

+Telogator2 requires that the muscle multiple sequence aligner v3.8 is installed in order to produce consensus TVR sequences: https://drive5.com/muscle/downloads_v3.htm The path to the muscle executable is specified via the `-m` input option.

 ## Test data